xray-imaging/tomolog-cli/README.rst

 tomolog-cli
 ===========

-A command-line-interface for logging experiment data in a Google slides
+**tomolog-cli** is a command-line-interface for logging experiment data in a Google slides

 .. image:: docs/source/img/slide_00.png
     :width: 60%